-The RSUs included in the table above represent a contingent right to receive an equivalent number of shares of our Class A common stock, and are subject to service-based vesting criteria.
-The PRSUs included in the table above are subject to performance-based and service-based vesting criteria and represent a contingent right to receive a number of shares of our Class A common stock that will range from zero to two times the target number (i.e., one times), or, for PRSUs granted in 2013, in the event of a substantial increase in our operating revenue in 2014, three times the target number.
-Assuming satisfaction of the applicable vesting criteria, the RSUs and PRSUs granted on March 12, 2013 to each of our NEOs will vest as follows: one-third on or around March 2, 2015 and two-thirds on or around March 1, 2016.
-The payout level at which the PRSUs will vest is determined based on our score over a performance period beginning January 1, 2012 and ending on December 31, 2014 with respect to certain financial metrics and our performance relative to the performance of our peers; provided, however, that payouts between two times and three times the target number also will depend on our operating revenue in 2014 and (ii) each of the three performance metrics also are evaluated on an annual basis at the end of each fiscal year during the performance period and may result in 25% of the total target number of shares of our Class A common stock subject to the PRSUs no longer being at risk based on the achievement of the performance criteria.
+The PRSUs included in the table above are subject to performance-based and service-based vesting criteria and represent a contingent right to receive a number of shares of our Class A common stock that will range from zero to two times the target number (i.e., one times).
+Assuming satisfaction of the applicable vesting criteria, the PRSUs granted on February 20, 2014 to each of our NEOs will vest on or around March 1, 2017.
+The payout level at which the PRSUs will vest is determined based on the score over a performance period beginning January 1, 2014 and ending on December 31, 2016 with respect to certain financial metrics and our performance relative to the performance of our peers; provided, however, that each of the three performance metrics also are evaluated on an annual basis at the end of each fiscal year during the performance period and may result in 25% of the total target number of shares of our Class A common stock subject to the PRSUs no longer being at risk based on the achievement of the performance criteria.
 See "Design of Our Compensation Programs-Performance-Based Incentive Compensation" above.

-After the end of 2012, the Compensation Committee evaluated our performance for 2012 with respect to each of the three generally applicable performance metrics and determined that such performance exceeded an aggregate score of 1.0 for 2012.
-Accordingly, 25% of the total target number of shares of our Class A common stock subject to the PRSUs awarded to the NEOs for 2012 compensation are not subject to further achievement of performance goals (but remain subject to the service-based vesting criteria described above).
-In addition, after the end of 2013, the Compensation Committee evaluated our performance for 2013 with respect to each of the three generally applicable performance metrics and determined that such performance exceeded an aggregate score of 1.0 for 2013.
-Accordingly, an additional 25% of the total target number of shares of our Class A common stock subject to the PRSUs awarded to the NEOs for 2012 compensation are not subject to further achievement of performance goals (but also remain subject to the service-based vesting criteria described above).
+After the end of 2014, the Compensation Committee evaluated our performance for 2014 with respect to each of the three generally applicable performance metrics and determined that such performance exceeded an aggregate score of 1.0 for 2014.
+Accordingly, 25% of the total target number of shares of our Class A common stock subject to the PRSUs awarded to the NEOs for 2013 compensation are not subject to further achievement of performance goals (but remain subject to the service-based vesting criteria described above).

-Each of our NEOs signed an RSU or PRSU agreement, as applicable, in connection with his award.
-In general, these agreements provide that unvested RSUs or PRSUs are forfeited on termination of employment, except in limited cases such as death, disability, a termination by the Company other than for "cause" (which includes for these purposes a resignation for "good reason") or a qualifying retirement pursuant to our RSU Retirement Policy.
+Each of our NEOs signed a PRSU award agreement in connection with his award.
+In general, these agreements provide that unvested PRSUs are forfeited on termination of employment, except in cases such as death, disability, a termination by the Company other than for "cause" (which includes for these purposes a resignation for "good reason") or a qualifying retirement pursuant to our RSU Retirement Policy.
 See "RSU Retirement Policy" and "Potential Payments Upon Termination or Change in Control" below.
-All RSUs and the target number of PRSUs receive dividend equivalents at the same rate that dividends are paid on shares of our Class A common stock.
-These dividend equivalents are credited, in the case of RSUs, in the form of additional RSUs with the same restrictions as the underlying RSUs to which they relate, and in the case of PRSUs, as RSUs that are not subject to the performance-based vesting criteria but are otherwise subject to the same restrictions as the underlying PRSUs to which they relate.
-In addition, the RSU and PRSU agreements contain standard covenants including, among others, noncompetition and nonsolicitation of our clients and employees.
+During the performance period, the target number of PRSUs receive dividend equivalents at the same rate that dividends are paid on shares of our Class A common stock.
+These dividend equivalents are credited as RSUs that are not subject to the performance-based vesting criteria but are otherwise subject to the same restrictions as the underlying PRSUs to which they relate.
+In addition, the PRSU agreements contain standard covenants including, among others, noncompetition and nonsolicitation of our clients and employees.